CALLING ALL ADVENTURERS!

 Fall Armyworm

 The Fall Armyworm is a pesky moth (yes, not a worm at all!) that can cause a lot of trouble for farmers because its young, called larvae or caterpillars, love to eat crops.
-Even though the larvae do the most damage to our crops.
+The larvae does the most damage to our crops.

 Status in NZ: